Suraj-tiwari-github/react-course-v3_Notes/03-advanced-react/TUTORIAL.md

 - e.currentTarget

 In React, e.currentTarget returns the DOM element that triggered the event.
+Here in this case it will return form data.

 - Object From Entries